|COS Data Handbook v.4|

 • OTA or “V” Frame (V1, V2, V3): the common coordinate system for Scientific Instruments and the FGSs.
 It is a distortion-free frame whose unit is arc seconds.

-• User (or IRAF) Frame (Xuser, Yuser): the frame associated with a pipeline science image.
-It is aligned with the detector.
+• User Frame (Xuser, Yuser): the frame associated with a pipeline science image.
+It is aligned with the detector, where the wavelength increases along +Xuser.

 • POS-TARG Frame (XPOSTARG, YPOSTARG): a distortion-free frame with units of arc seconds.
 Its origin coincides with the science aperture and its axes are closely aligned with the user frame.